You’ve graduated college (congratulations!) and are now wanting to take the next step in life with a mortgage. What does that timeline look like?

 Down Payment:

-There are programs that will help you buy a home with $0 or $500 out of pocket, based on your income and where you live.
-Well-qualified loan advisors will know these programs.
+There are mortgage programs for graduates that will help you buy a home with $0 or $500 out of pocket, based on your income and where you live.
+Well-qualified loan advisors will know these programs and will help you find the best one on your mortgage journey.

 In Conclusion: